Full Moon on

 Moon before descending node

-8 days after ascending node on 11 June 2035 at 20:42 in ♍ Virgo.
-The Moon is located north of the ecliptic over the following 5 days, until the lunar orbit crosses from North to South in descending node on 26 June 2035 at 11:14 in ♓ Pisces.
+8 days after ascending node on 11 June 2035 at 20:42 in ♍ Virgo the Moon is positioned north of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from North to South in descending node on 26 June 2035 at 11:14 in ♓ Pisces.

 Moon before southern standstill

-13 days since the previous standstill on 7 June 2035 at 10:40 in ♋ Cancer when the Moon has reached North declination of ∠18.820°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-18.862° at the point of next southern standstill on 21 June 2035 at 08:16 in ♑ Capricorn.
+13 days since the last northern standstill on 7 June 2035 at 10:40 in ♋ Cancer when the Moon has reached North declination of ∠18.820° the lunar orbit is extending southward over the next day to face maximum declination of ∠-18.862° at the point of next southern standstill on 21 June 2035 at 08:16 in ♑ Capricorn.

 Sun-Earth-Moon syzygy